dvtate/YodaScript/README.md

 hello
 ```

-Notice that if we use the value change operator on b it changes the value that a references
+Notice that if we use the value change operator on b, it changes the value that a references
 ```
 > $b 1.23 =
 > $a print